 June 18, 1996.

 In 1993, Toni Braxton strutted onto the scene with a sultry voice and a seeming penchant for sad love songs.
 She quickly became an R&B superstar and racked up the hits.
 Naturally, the follow up to her debut was hotly anticipated, coming three years after her debut, arriving on June 18th, 1996.
 Secrets went on to become Toni’s most successful set, spawning two #1 singles and an 8x platinum certification from the RIAA.
 She had successfully avoided the sophomore slump – both in the creative and commercial sense of the phrase.
-In many ways, Secrets defined Toni’s sound from that point on and at the same time made her a household name around the world.
+In many ways, Secrets defined Ms. Braxton’s sound from that point on and at the same time made her a household name around the world.
 Label and financial dramas aside, Secrets was the commercial highlight of Toni’s career and, likely for many fans, the musical highlight too.
-To honor this phenomenal body of work on its 20th anniversary, EST. 1997 writers Mario and Vincent will take a look at Secrets, track-by-track.
+To honor this phenomenal body of work, THE 97 writers Mario and Vincent will take a look at Toni Braxton’s Secrets, track-by-track.

 Meanwhile, “Find Me A Man” is probably the weakest link of the album.
 It just doesn’t feel as inspired as the rest of the tracks do, but it’s still a good song and the good thing about classic albums like this one is that even the tracks that may feel like “fillers” have their strong points.
 Here, it’s definitely Toni’s vocals that elevate an otherwise by the numbers song and give enough reason not to just skip on to the next one.

-Indeed, the great thing about this album is that while the majority of it was curated by the same team, there are still some great songs that came from other writers and producers.
-“I Love Me Some Him” is yet another song on Secrets that doesn’t bear the Babyface signature and yet it’s one of the strongest tracks.
+Indeed, the great thing about Toni Braxton’s Secrets is that while the majority of it was curated by the same team, there are still some great songs that came from other writers and producers.
+“I Love Me Some Him” is yet another song on the album that doesn’t bear the Babyface signature and yet it’s one of the strongest tracks.
 It’s so incredibly 90s in its sound and theme that every time you play it, you can’t help but feel nostalgic.
 This is one of those songs that should never be left out of a throwback playlist for this reason and because, well, it’s always a pleasure to listen to Toni Braxton.

 While Toni’s debut introduced us to their Braxton-Babyface tag team, it was Secrets that proved they were a force to be reckoned with.
 It was unfortunate that it took nearly 18 years and the threat of Toni’s retirement to see them fully reunite once again on Love, Marriage and Divorce, but it was glorious.
 However, Secrets should best be remembered not for the union that was Toni and Kenny.
 No, it should be remembered for cementing the place of one of R&B’s greatest voices into the memories of the masses.
-After Secrets, it became no secret that Toni Braxton is one of the best; and the fact that we are still lauding her twenty years later proves that secrets are uniquely unforgettable, as is Toni Braxton, as are her Secrets.
+After Secrets, it became no secret that Toni Braxton is one of the best; and the fact that we are still lauding it all these years later proves that secrets are uniquely unforgettable, as is she, as is Toni Braxton’s Secrets.